Community Reflects on Presidential Debate

 Allegra is a senior in her second year of journalism.
 She manages the Chronicle’s social media accounts and loves to write album reviews as well as District news.
 She also copy edits and drinks (too much) coffee.

 Celeste is a senior in her third year of journalism.
-As Culture Editor, she enjoys storytelling through features and covering trends at M-A and online.
+In addition to her roles as Culture & Features Editor, she enjoys storytelling through features and analyzing online trends.
 Her feature on La Biscotteria was recognized as a Top 10 Blog Posts by NSPA in 2023.